ENCODE-DCC/trackhub_example/README.md

-Group Track Hub Example
+Advanced Composite Track Hub Example
 ========================

-Basic examples of supported grouping types to vizualize data in the UCSC Genome Browser using Track Hubs
+Advanced examples of Composite Track making use of advanced grouping types subtracks and views to vizualize data in the UCSC Genome Browser using Track Hubs

-File Types Featured:
+Advanced Grouping Types Featured:
-- Supertrack
-- Composite Track
+- SubGroups
-- Aggregate Track
+- Views

 All data uses coordinates from Human CRCh37/hg19 and is randomly generated.
 None of the data present should be used for analysis for biological function.